newchuyalong/libgdx-learning/Wiki-Style-Guide.md

 If you make a page, you will most likely want it to be displayed on the main Libgdx wiki Table of contents and the sidebar Table of Contents.
 When you create an article, please create a second edit of the Home page with the appropriate positioning of your article.
 Mirror this change in the sidebar ToC, as to maintain likeness between the two.

+### Non pages on the Table of Contents ###

+The Table of contents contains a few pages that do not have a link, and are appended with a `??`.
+This is to signify that during translation from Google Code wiki to Github Wiki, there were a couple of pages without links.
+If you have something to contribute on the topic of one of those pages without a page (yet!), please feel free to add a page, and add your content, then reflect your changes in the ToC by adding a link.

 ## Tables of Contents per page ##